Calgary Housing Market Report

 Context

-Homes in Calgary are much more affordable than Toronto and Vancouver homes.
-Calgary is only slightly less affordable than Montreal's larger housing market.
-Yet, over the past 4 years, prices have risen, and affordability is declining fast.
-This trend would not just make life for renters and future homeowners more difficult but also reduce economic dynamism and productivity growth in the largest population center in the prairies.
-Fortunately, there are plans for relaxing zoning restrictions and allowing Calgary residents to build homes and live where they desire to build and live.
-Vested interest is resisting such plans, but their implementation is necessary for keeping Calgary a desirable destination for Canadians around the country looking to move and realize greater opportunities.
+Homes in Calgary are much more affordable than homes in Toronto and Vancouver.
+At the same time, Calgary is slightly less affordable than Montreal's larger housing market.
+Yet, prices have risen 42% over the past five years, and affordability declined significantly in Calgary.
+This trend would make life for renters and future homeowners more difficult and reduce economic dynamism and productivity growth in the largest population center in Canada’s prairies.
+Fortunately, zoning restrictions are partially relaxed to allow Calgary residents build homes and live where they desire to develop and live..
+This was necessary to keep Calgary a desirable destination for Canadians looking to move and realize greater opportunities.

 Supply and Demand